MiChaelinzo/Hex-bot/README.md

 # Hex-bot
+A Hex bot can be created using various strategies, such as minimax, Monte Carlo tree search, or neural networks.
 The repository you provided appears to contain a simple random bot, which randomly selects a move on the board.
 To create a more competitive bot, you could implement a more sophisticated strategy, such as minimax with alpha-beta pruning.

+Minimax is a decision-making algorithm that recursively evaluates all possible game states to determine the best move.
+It uses the principle of maximizing the player's score while minimizing the opponent's score.
+Alpha-beta pruning is an optimization technique that helps speed up the minimax algorithm by discarding branches of the game tree that are not relevant to the final decision.

+Note that you'll need to define the game_over, evaluate, possible_moves, MAX, MIN, and EMPTY functions to make this code work.
+The game_over function should return True if the game has ended, False otherwise.
+The evaluate function should return a score for the given board state, where a positive score is favorable for the player and a negative score is favorable for the opponent.
+The possible_moves function should return a list of all valid moves for the current player.
+MAX and MIN should be constants that represent the two players, and EMPTY should represent an empty cell on the board.